-We offer a range of outdoor Education programmes and workshops.
+We offer a range of outdoor Education programmes and workshops for schools, nurseries and groups.
+We also run monthly sessions for Home Educated children.

 Whole or half day outdoor learning sessions that are tailored to suit your requirements and curriculum needs.
 Example programmes include: